-DLNR NEWS RELEASE: DLNR investigating dead and missing albatross, destroyed nests and eggs in Kaena Point natural area reservePosted on Dec 30, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: DLNR investigating dead and missing albatross, destroyed nests and eggs in Kaena Point natural area reservePosted on Dec 30, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — The Department of Land and Natural Resources (DLNR) is investigating the deaths of three Laysan albatross and numerous destroyed nests in the Ka‘ena Point Natural Area Reserve.
 Thanks to a report made by a concerned citizen on Monday, an officer from DLNR’s Division of Conservation and Resources Enforcement, accompanied by the natural area reserve manager, a natural area reserve specialist and a seabird biologist, conducted a site visit yesterday.

 As of last week there were 75 active nests at Kaena.
 A completed nest inventory yesterday revealed that there were a total of 15 nests that were destroyed with either smashed, dead, or missing eggs.
 Of these nests, 12 of the attending adults are missing and bodies of three adult birds were found.
 Seabird monitoring cameras and sound equipment are also missing with a replacement value of $3,100.

 Normally in a nesting pair, one parent always stays on the nest to incubate the egg while the other forages – they never leave an unattended egg, so the fact that 12 nests were unattended by an adult is suspect.

 DLNR is working with the U.S. Fish and Wildlife Service law enforcement office and Honolulu Police Department on the investigation.
 The three adult carcasses were taken for necropsy to U.S. Geological Survey Honolulu office for a necropsy identify cause of death.
 This process is expected to take several weeks.